Illustration

 BERMUDA

-Hand-bound book with screen-printed illustrations of Bermuda architecture
+Hand-bound book with screen-printed illustrations of Bermudian architecture.

 Each print was based on a photograph that I had taken while in Bermuda.
 The images were printed with custom mixed Speedball ink on Stonehenge paper, using three silkscreen frames and sixteen total stencils.
 The Bermuda long-tail on the cover was hand-painted.